FUZZY MATCHING IN EXCEL: SOLUTIONS FOR MAC USERS

 Fortunately, the situation has improved.
 Microsoft has brought Power Query to Excel for Mac and with it comes a built-in "Fuzzy Merge" feature.
 This is a significant step forward, allowing users to perform approximate matches directly within Excel on macOS for the first time.

 Power Query's Fuzzy Merge is a capable tool for basic fuzzy matching tasks.
 It allows you to merge tables based on similar text and is a huge improvement over having no native tools.
-However, it relies on the same underlying lexical algorithm (Jaccard index) as the old Windows add-in, which has its limitations.
-It is great for catching simple typos but struggles with more complex variations.

 - Combining with Standard Formulas: Once you have your custom function, you can combine it with "INDEX", "MATCH" and other array formulas to find the row with the highest similarity score and return the corresponding value.

-While this approach offers a high degree of control, it comes with significant drawbacks.
-It requires coding knowledge and it can be very slow on large datasets.
-For most users, this is not a practical day-to-day solution.
+It requires coding knowledge and can be very slow on large datasets, making it impractical for most users as a day-to-day solution.

 - "The big apple" versus "New York City"